-Also known as feline scabies, notoedric mange is a highly contagious and intensely itchy skin disease caused by the mite ‘Notoedres cati‘.
+Also known as feline scabies, notoedric mange is a rare but highly contagious and intensely itchy skin disease caused by the mite ‘Notoedres cati‘.
 These mites are closely related to the Sarcoptic mange mite, which causes mange in dogs.

 Notoedres cati is found worldwide.
 While rare, they affect cats of any age, breed, and sex.
 The mites are approximately 0.2mm in length.